How you are supported

 Putting Students at the Centre of what we do

 We encourage students to be actively involved in the course community and shaping their learning experience.
 We have an Education Rep whose role is to drive development to help improve the student experience and we hold Feedback Forums in each term where students can provide feedback through their course reps about how the course is going and changes they would like to see.

 We have both a peer mentoring scheme and a course society which are entirely student-run and are an integral part of the course community.
 They contribute to and organise a range of interactions and support for students throughout all years of study including pastoral and social opportunities.

 The University provides administrative support for all students through the Student Service Centres on campus.
 This is where you go to amend personal details, deal with issues with module registration, make changes to your course, ask questions about timetabling and exams or to request official documents or letters.

-The Financial Support Team are available at set times in different Service Centres around campus to ask questions related to managing you finances and financial support which is available.
+The Financial Support Team are available at set times around campus to ask questions related to managing you finances and financial support which is available.
 They can help you to plan a budget and can direct you to sources of funding that you might not be aware of.

 The Disability Support Team provides support for students with a long-term condition, disability or specific learning difference.
 They do this through making recommendations for accommodations such as additional time in exams, additional support during classes, alternative formats and even accessible transport or accommodation.

-There is a free counselling service located on campus which students can self-refer to if they need a little extra support.
+There is a free counselling service located on campus which students can be referred to by the Wellbeing Team or Health Service if they need a little extra support.
 They offer professional counselling for students experiencing personal, emotional or mental health problems during their studies including one-to-one sessions and groups.

 The Chaplains are an important part of the University community providing faith support for staff and students.
 They are a multi-faith team which includes chaplains from Christian, Muslim and Jewish faiths.
 They are there to listen confidentially and can provide support to help you practice or explore your faith.